Like them or not, the romantic comedy genre is a powerful one and all modern rom-coms can trace their roots back to one film: When Harry Met Sally.

 Bringing in Billy Crystal was instrumental in the movie’s direction as he helped to shape more of the tone and comedy.
 He also added a lot to the scenes and this—and his brilliant improvising—helped create the movie we know love.

-The movie would tell their story was also being interspersed with couples telling their own love stories.
+They also interspersed the movie with couples telling their own love stories.
 I always thought these were genuine couples but were actually actors telling real-life stories.
 These actors perfectly captured the awkwardness and unnaturalness that comes from real people speaking on camera.

 Before Billy Crystal came on board, they offered the role of Harry to Tom Cruise, Michael Keaton, Richard Dreyfuss, Tom Hanks (obviously), and Albert Brooks.
 Brooks also made comparisons to Woody Allen and thought it would be too similar to his work.